 Enriching Our Future By Preserving Our Past

 The seed for the formation of Historic Burke Foundation came from the Historical Buildings Committee of the Morganton Service League.
-The committee, headed in 1978 by Mary Adair Phifer (Mrs. Edward W., Jr.), was instrumental in getting support for the preservation of the Old Burke County Courthouse.
+The committee, headed in 1978 by Mary Adair Phifer (Mrs. Edward W., Jr.), was instrumental in getting support for the preservation of the Historic Burke County Courthouse.
 Within a few years, the committee had increased in size.
-As a result, Historic Burke Foundation, a non-profit organization, was chartered in 1982.
+As a result, Historic Burke Foundation, Inc., a non-profit organization, was chartered in 1982.
 Barbara Cornwell Norvell (Mrs. Jerry T., Jr.) was elected the organization’s first president.

-Historic Burke Foundation sponsors:
+Historic Burke Foundation Activities

-- Educational programs for schools and the community
+Educational programs for schools and the community

 Annual Revolutionary War Days commemorating the September 30, 1780 gathering of the Overmountain Men at Quaker Meadows before their victory at Kings Mountain, SC on October 7, 1780.